12 x 12 inches, acrylic on gessoed mounted aluminium panel

 Oxford University, May 2010

 Fast forward 2019, when Jean-Luc was 24, he and I hiked the Portuguese Way on the Camino from Porto, Portugal to Santiago de Compostela in Spain.
 Our 10 day walking trek covered 240 km.
 Before departing, we visited Porto for two days.
 JK Rowling lived in Porto from 1991-1993, where she wrote the first three chapters of the first Harry Potter book.
-The famous Livraria Lello's bookstore's interior architecture is rumored to have contributed in inspiring the book shop Flourish and Blotts in Daigon Alley for the serial.
+The famous Livraria Lello's bookstore's interior is rumored to have inspired the book shop Flourish and Blotts in Daigon Alley for the serial.

 My son Jean-Luc, Porto, July 2019.